What a cautionary tale can be seen in Oleanna! But it’s not the one playwright David Mamet thinks he’s making.

 Most of all, poor David M. is enraged at female undergraduates.
 Oh, they may pretend that what they want is an education.
 But don’t be fooled: their real purpose is to ruin hardworking, well-meaning men who only want to help them become their best selves.
 When you see a co-ed coming to your office hours, you better duck for cover—more than likely, she’s a combination Amazonian warrior and succubus, ready to destroy your body and soul.
 (Not that wives are much better, at least judging from the unheard but clearly hectoring phone calls John receives throughout Oleanna.)

 I reject all of this on its face.
 Nevertheless, I’ll give Oleanna that it can (hell, it’s deliberately engineered to) provoke conversation.
-And there are intriguing elements in director Deb Marcucci’s production at Walnut Street Theatre Independence Studio on 3, where the small space suits the play’s awkward intimacy.
+And there are intriguing elements in director Deb Marcucci’s production at Walnut Street Theatre Independence Studio on 3, where the small space underscores the play’s awkward relationship with intimacy.

 More important, casting here is itself a bold statement.
 Jessica Johnson (Carol) and Johnnie Hobbs, Jr. (John) are among Philadelphia’s most sympathetic and likable actors.
 Neither has the prickly energy we associate with Mamet, but they have something more poignant.
 Both bring transparent emotional vulnerability to a script that sorely needs a humanizing dimension.
 Johnson, in particular, is heartbreaking in the first scene, so clearly struggling to comprehend the curriculum and feeling that she herself must be inadequate.
 Hobbs, in turn, is a kindlier John than I’ve seen previously in Oleanna productions.